-12 Can a foreign owner or licensor of intellectual property institute proceedings against a third party for infringement in your jurisdiction without joining the licensee from your jurisdiction as a party to the proceedings?
+Can a foreign owner or licensor of intellectual property institute proceedings against a third party for infringement in your jurisdiction without joining the licensee from your jurisdiction as a party to the proceedings?
 Can an intellectual property licensee in your jurisdiction institute proceedings against an infringer of the licensed intellectual property without the consent of the owner or licensor?
 Can the licensee be contractually prohibited from doing so?
 An exclusive or sole licensee of a patent or utility model can institute proceedings against an infringer of the licensed intellectual property without the consent of the owner or licensor unless he or she has been contractually prohibited from doing so.
 Contrary to that, a non-exclusive licensee of a patent or utility model has no standing to sue, but the right to sue can be granted by the owner of the patent or utility model to the non-exclusive licensee.
 If the licensee then brings suit, the owner can no longer do so.

 A licensee of a German trademark, be it a non-exclusive licensee, a sole licensee or an exclusive licensee, can institute proceedings against an infringer only with the consent of the owner (section 30(3) of the German Trademark Act).
-As regards Community trademarks, a non-exclusive licensee always needs the consent of the owner, whereas an exclusive licensee has the right to bring an infringement action if the licensor, having been requested to bring the action, does not do so within a reasonable period (article 22(3) of the Community Trademark Regulation).
-The same rules apply for German or Community designs (section 31(3) of the German Design Act and article 32(3) of the Community Design Regulation).
-Since the general rule is that a licensee can act only with the consent of the owner, a sole licensee might have to be treated like a non-exclusive licensee.
-However, there is no case law on the rights of the sole licensee in this regard as yet.
+Regarding community trademarks, a non-exclusive licensee always needs the consent of the owner, whereas an exclusive licensee has the right to bring an infringement action if the licensor, having been requested to bring the action, does not do so within a reasonable period (article 22(3) of the Community Trademark Regulation).
+The same rules apply for German or community designs (section 31(3) of the German Design Act and article 32(3) of the Community Design Regulation).
+Since the general rule is that a licensee can act only with the consent of the owner, a sole licensee in this regard as yet.

-As a rule, the owner of an intellectual property right has standing to sue.
+As a rule, the owner of an intellectual property right has the standing to sue.
 Exceptions to this rule exist where the owner has granted an exclusive licence and is not affected by the infringement, because, for example, he or she receives no running royalty fees from his or her licensee, or where the owner has granted his or her right to sue to the licensee, at least if the licensee made use of that right.
-If the owner has standing to sue, he or she can institute proceedings without the licensee, even if the licensee has already instituted his or her own proceedings.
+If the owner has the standing to sue, he or she can institute proceedings without the licensee, even if the licensee has already instituted his or her own proceedings.
 Licensees may join in the action of the owner to recover their own damages.
-However, at least for patents, German case law acknowledges damages claims only for exclusive licensees, not for nonexclusive licensees (BGH, Case No. X ZR 48/03).
+However, at least for patents, German case law acknowledges damages claims only for exclusive licensees, not for non-exclusive licensees (BGH, Case No. X ZR 48/03).
 As regards damages caused by trademark or design infringement, German courts have decided that a licensee (be it a non-exclusive or an exclusive licensee) cannot claim his or her own damages, but only claims of the licensor (BGH, Case No. I ZR 93/04).